The Dichotomous Nature of Our Physical Body and Our Spiritual Presence

 (4) Those in right relations with Him He allows them to share in the wonder of His divine existence.

 8:31 The result summed up is this: If God is on our side, it makes no difference who or what is against us.
-God even gave His own Son to the world.
-Since He loved each of us so much that He would have His Son suffer in this world right along with us, it only follows that He will give us all of our Spiritual desires (everything we need to complete His will in our lives).
+Since God even gave His own Son to the world (this physical life,) He will surely give us all spiritual things.
+Don't worry about persons of this world condemning you.
+God, in the Spirit, does not condemn.
+Snce He loved us so much that He would have His Son suffer in this world right along with us, it only follows that He will give us all of our Spiritual desires (everything we need to complete His will in our lives).For further study using my biblical interpretations, please see here.

 Conclusions